- Neatly defined cabin

 - Coming EV version

 - Busy exterior design

 The 2019 Hyundai Kona takes less of your money for more of its space; it’s a compact crossover SUV that shares our priorities, if not our sensibilities.

 The 2019 Hyundai Kona plumps up its safety offerings, just as it prepares to launch a new battery-electric model.

 Both are important advances for a compact crossover that battles with the likes of the Subaru Crosstrek and Honda HR-V.

-With its newly standard automatic emergency braking, the 2019 Kona boosts its overall score here, to 6.2 overall, though we’re still eager to get seat time in the battery-powered Kona EV.
+With its newly standard automatic emergency braking, the 2019 Kona boosts its overall score here, to 6.2 overall.
 (Read more about how we rate cars.)

 The Kona’s kind of exhausting to look at.
 Adventures in styling?
 Suit us up, but there’s something not quite fully baked about the Kona’s sheet metal.
 It’s long on cladding and sculpting and surfaces, but a little shy on coherence.
 We like the cabin a lot, because it does its job without trying to showboat itself into the lead.

 The Kona’s base 2.0-liter inline-4 gets our nod, for now.
 It’s smooth with its 6-speed automatic, with either front- or all-wheel drive.
 What it’s not: in any kind of hurry.
 Even the turbo-4 in Kona Limited and Ultimate crossovers is pressed for speed, but the turbo-4 comes with a dual-clutch transmission that needs some finishing school at city speeds.
 That said, we’d definitely spend extra for all-wheel drive, since the traction benefits also come with a better independent rear suspension that helps the Kona slip through esses with reasonable aplomb.